Adding a feature bath in your bedroom is reliant on your personal tastes and how the design works in with your lifestyle.

 If you choose NOT to have a floor waste in the bedroom, the bath waste must be installed to a Disconnector Gully or Overflow Relieve Gully where there is a trap seal of water and easy access to the waste pipe should it ever get blocked.
 While your plumber will know these plumbing by-laws, it’s important for a designer and home owner to understand these laws as it will affect the placement of the feature bath in the bedroom.
 You may want it in a particular corner, however your plumber may advise a different position to ensure the installation meets code.

 A new build will allow for the new waste pipes to be installed accordingly, but a renovation may require some investigation work on the existing location of the sewer.

 It is recommended a floor waste should be installed if a bath is placed in a bedroom.
 It acts as a safeguard for overflows and also allows for easy access for cleaning and maintenance when the bath drain blocks up.

 And yes bath drains do block up from time to time with soap and hair.

 Unfortunately, you can’t hook a bath waste to a floor waste in an adjacent room.
 It’s against the plumbing standards.

-6. After some time, a drain smell can become prevalent and it’s caused by a mix of soap, hair and matter that rots in the drains.
+After some time, a drain smell can become prevalent from the bath drain and it’s caused by a mix of soap, hair and matter that settles at the bottom of the drains.
 Most people will use drain cleaners or other fittings to remove or block the smell.
 But this is something worth mentioning if the drains aren’t maintained.
 Can you live with that smell in your bedroom?
 This could be the straw that breaks the camel’s back, so to speak.

 Not everyone will gravitate towards the open bathroom look.
 Some people prefer their privacy and like an enclosed bathroom.
 It all comes down to what you feel happy to live with and what works with your lifestyle.